Consensys/tessera/README.md

 An in-depth look at configuring Tessera can be found on the [Tessera Wiki](https://github.com/jpmorganchase/tessera/wiki/Configuration-overview) and includes details on all aspects of configuration including:
 * Cryptographic key config:
-    * Using existing private/public key pairs with Tessera
+    * Using existing private/public key pairs with Tessera.
-    * How to use Tessera to generate new key pairs
+    * How to use Tessera to generate new key pairs.
-* TLS config
+* TLS config:
-    * How to enable TLS
+    * How to enable TLS.
-    * Choosing a trust mode
+    * Choosing a trust mode.

 #### Obfuscate database password in config file